National Academies of Sciences, Engineering, and Medicine: The Academies

 of the three academies totals more than 6,300 scientists, engineers, and health professionals.
-New members for each organization are elected annually by current members, based on their distinguished and continuing achievements in original research.
+New members for each organization are elected annually by existing members, based on their distinguished and continuing achievements in original research.
 By the terms of the original 1863 Congressional charter, the three academies serve pro bono as "advisers to the nation on science, engineering, and medicine."

 Program units

 The program units, formerly known as the National Research Council, are collectively the operating arm of the three academies for the purpose of providing objective policy advice.
 Although separately chartered (see above), it falls legally under the overall charter of the National Academy of Sciences, whose ultimate fiduciary body is the NAS Council.
 In actual practice, the NAS Council delegates governing authority to a Governing Board of the National Research Council that is chaired jointly by the presidents of the three academies, with additional members chosen by them or specified in the charters of the academies.

 Under this three-academy umbrella, the program units produce reports that shape policies, inform public opinion, and advance the pursuit of science, engineering, and medicine.

 There are seven major divisions: Division of Behavioral and Social Sciences and Education, Division of Earth and Life Studies, Division of Engineering and Physical Sciences, Health and Medicine Division, Policy and Global Affairs Division, Transportation Research Board, and the Gulf Research Program.